ricoswabii/ricoswabii.github.io/index.md

 <dt><a href="https://github.com/ricoswabii/Detection_Lab" target="_blank">Security Event Simulation and Analysis Lab</a></dt>
 <dd> </dd>
-<dd>Conducted hands-on security event generation and analysis in a controlled environment.
+<dd>Conducted hands-on security event simulation and analysis in a controlled environment.
 Utilized Elastic SIEM for querying and investigating security incidents, enhancing skills in network security monitoring, threat detection, and incident response.</dd>

 <dt><a href="" target="_blank">Capture The Flag (CTF) Challenges</a></dt>
 <dd>Participated in Capture The Flag (CTF) challenges to strengthen hands-on cybersecurity skills in various domains.</dd>